 …at least you guys should get one for innovation.
 Love the new design :-)

-4. Matthew Pennell · 1 year ago
+4. Matthew Pennell · 4 years ago

 Interesting approach to comments layout.
 I’ll be moving to (gs) pretty soon as well.

-5. paul · 1 year ago
+5. paul · 4 years ago

 i love the colours, so much fall goodness!

-6. Noah Winecoff · 1 year ago
+6. Noah Winecoff · 4 years ago

 How do you like the Grid server hosting package?
 I am interested in this package also.

-7. Cliff Spence · 1 year ago
+7. Cliff Spence · 4 years ago

 Hey Neighbor!
 Love the new look, nice work.

 I’ve been on the (gs) for awhile (since it was in beta) and love it.
-Mostly using it for a few Wordpress blogs and some Rails apps.
+Mostly using it for a few WordPress blogs and some Rails apps.
 Fast and reliable, so I’m happy so far.

-8. Grant Palin · 1 year ago
+8. Grant Palin · 4 years ago

 The comments are interesting, never seen a layout like that before.
 Seems a little funny though - I guess I’m just used to seeing an obvious chronological ordering for comments.